-Economic Assumptions The following economic assumptions were used in the actuarial valuation as of June 30, 2015:
+Economic Assumptions The following economic assumptions were used in the actuarial valuation as of June 30, 2016:

-- Investment Return Net after all SERS' expenses, the return on investments is compounded annually at 7.75%. - Inflation Rate The inflation assumption is 3.25% per year.
+- Investment Return Net after all SERS' expenses, the return on investments is compounded annually at 7.50%. - Inflation Rate The inflation assumption is 3.00% per year.
 The real rate of return is the portion of total investment return, which is more than the inflation rate.
-Considering inflation recognition of 3.25%, the 7.75% investment return rate translates to an assumed real rate of return of 4.5%. - Benefit increases Cost-of-living adjustments of 3.0% per year after retirement are assumed. - Payroll Growth Salary increases attributable to payroll growth of 4.0% are projected and compounded annually.
-Additional projected salary increases ranging from 0.0% to 18.0% per year are attributable to seniority and merit.
-Pay increase assumptions for individual active members are shown for service durations in the table to the right:
+Considering inflation recognition of 3.00%, the 7.50% investment return rate translates to an assumed real rate of return of 4.5%. - Benefit increases Cost-of-living adjustments of 3.0% per year after retirement are assumed.

+Payroll Growth Salary increases attributable to payroll growth of 3.50% are projected and compounded annually.
+Additional projected salary increases ranging from 0.0% to 14.2% per year are attributable to seniority and merit.
+Pay increase assumptions for individual active members are shown for service durations in the table below.